Demystifying deep search: a holistic evaluation with hint-free multi-hop questions and factorised metrics: Conclusion

 \section{Conclusion}

 We introduce \textsc{WebDetective}, a benchmark for evaluating web agents on hint-free multi-hop deep search within a controlled Wikipedia sandbox.
 Unlike prior datasets that embed reasoning paths (PH) or entity fingerprints (SH), our design enforces autonomous discovery of reasoning chains while enabling fine-grained attribution of failure modes.
+Crucially, while the sandbox eliminates corpus-based shortcuts, it accommodates multiple valid reasoning strategies---agents may combine partial search with parametric knowledge, and our metrics credit any path achieving knowledge sufficiency.
 Evaluation of 25 state-of-the-art models reveals consistent weaknesses: systems often retrieve sufficient evidence but fail to utilise it effectively, and appropriate refusals remain nearly absent.
-Our proposed agentic workflow \workflow{} demonstrates that explicit verification and systematic evidence tracking can partially close this gap, underscoring that performance cannot be trivially improved by test-time scaling alone.
+Our proposed agentic workflow \workflow{}, designed to target the specific failure modes our diagnostics reveal, demonstrates that explicit verification and systematic evidence tracking can partially close this gap---improving Knowledge Utilization by 53\% over its base model---underscoring that performance cannot be trivially improved by test-time scaling alone.
+The co-design methodology generalises beyond Wikipedia to any domain with factual content, entity graphs, and masking capability, establishing WebDetective as a framework for developing genuinely autonomous reasoning systems.